bioinformatics-policlinicogemelli/ALOA/README.md

 ```
 ⚠️ Depending on the operating system it may be necessary to use *pip3* command instead of *pip*

-4. Test installation
+4. Run ALOA to test the installation
 ```
 python3 aloa.py -a
 ```
 ⚠️ Depending on the operating system it may be necessary to use *python* command instead of *python3*

-## Recommendation
+## Quick start

-In the next section all the commands will be explained and an example will be reported for each one.
-Be aware that if you are using the docker version it is **<u>mandatory</u>** to run this command everytime you are using a new input folder:
+For docker version run the command below:
 ```
 docker run -it -v <absolute_path_to_input_folder>:/input -v <absolute_path_to_output_folder>:/output -v ./config.json:/config.json aloa
 ```
 where -v docker option is necessary to mount local input and output folders and the user-modified configuration file.
+Be aware that if you are using the docker version it is **<u>mandatory</u>** to run this command everytime you are using a new input folder.

-⚠️ input and output mounted folders must have the same name of the ones in config.json. i.e. before launch the command below:
+⚠️ input and output folders must have the same name in config.json.

+i.e. before launch the command below:

 ```
 docker run -it -v /Users/Desktop/project_data:/input -v /Users/Desktop/project_data_output:/output -v ./config.json:/config.json aloa